mdanb/epigenetic_effects_on_mutational_landscape/README.md

 </details>
 <details>
   <summary><b>Enable SQLite [--sqlite]</b></summary>
    If specified, this will enable the use of SQLite to store Optuna results.
 This is the easiest way to store results, as it requires no database configuration on your part.
-It is appropriate to set this option when you are not using parallelization.
+It is only appropriate to set this option when you are not using parallelization.
 However, SQLite is not well suited for concurrent database access, so it should not be used when training models in parallel.
 </details>
 <details>
-  <summary><b>Test set performance number of features[--test_set_perf_num_features]</b></summary>
+  <summary><b>Test set performance number of features [--test_set_perf_num_features]</b></summary>
    Number of features during BFS at which to save test set performance.
 This can be a list of numbers e.g 1 2 5 10 or simply "all."
 It is advisable to just set this option to "all", as computing test set performance requires negligeable compute.
 However, assuming the models trained during BFS are not deleted, these can always be calculated later (and the script does provide an option to do this by just re-running it, which won't re-train models, but load already trained models and compute the test set performance at the specified number of features).
 </details>
 <details>
-  <summary><b>Test set performance number of features[--test_set_perf_num_features]</b></summary>
+  <summary><b> [--]</b></summary>
+### Unparallelized
 </details>
 ### Parallelized
 The con